francesco-s8/awesome-pizza/README.md

 ## Prerequisites

 - Java 25
-- Docker desktop or Rancher Desktop installed
+- Docker desktop or Rancher Desktop installed or equivalent
-- Postmam/Insomnia/CUrl to simulate API calls
+- Postmam/Insomnia/Curl to simulate API calls
-- Maven to build the project
+- Maven to build the project/run tests

+## Disclaimer

-- For brevity all credentials are clearly visible in the code, so no need to set up any environment variable
+  For brevity all credentials are clearly visible in the code, so no need to set up any environment variable

 ### Endpoint